glennh11/DECO2014-Final-Assignment-My-Gym-Pal/README.md

 ## Notes
 I understand and acknowledge the need to use gitHub throughout the progression of the assignment.
 I did not realise this which I take full responsibility of.
 My gitHub Repository demonstrates my efforts to include all the changes I made previously to the best of my memory.

+I also named the folder DECO2014, my apologies.